gsidhu/buzee-tauri/logbook.md

 # Logbook
 Note: Adding both textra and winocr binaries as sidecar does not build.
 Need to provide only textra on Mac and only winocr, poppler and sqlite3.dll on Windows.

+## UI Redesign
+- Using shadcn-svelte components and Tailwind CSS.
+Keeping a few essential classes from Bootstrap.

 ## v0.1.2 updates
 - Fix typo in Last Modified column header.
 - Option to switch between Last Modified or Last Opened in search results.
 Right click on the column header to toggle.